By Laura Dolgy (bio below)

-If you happen to be suffering from hand eczema or cannot stop scratching the eczema elsewhere on your body, then you’ll want to check out these Bamboo Gloves for Adults.
-These gloves are made with biodegradable bamboo and have a nice cooling effect.
-Plus – they won’t stretch out overtime like ordinary cotton gloves.
+If you happen to be suffering from hand eczema or cannot stop scratching the eczema elsewhere on your body, then you’ll want to check our two recommendations.
+1) Remedywear gloves for psoriasis and eczema in soothing TENCEL and zinc.
+2) Bamboo Gloves for Adults made with biodegradable bamboo and have a nice cooling effect.
+Neither of these gloves will stretch out overtime like ordinary cotton gloves.
 Wear them overnight with cream underneath for relief in the morning.

 Body Bands for Adults

-If you’re experiencing targeted eczema either on your elbows, knees, arms or legs, then make sure to check out these WrapESoothe Body Bands for Adults.
-They work well at keeping skin protected and covered from infection.
+If you’re experiencing targeted eczema either on your elbows, knees, arms or legs, then make sure to check out these Remedywear bandages for eczema in the same TENCEL and zinc fabric mentioned above OR WrapESoothe Body Bands in cooling bamboo.
+Both work well at keeping skin protected and covered from infection.

 Many eczema sufferers also have had success using these bands for wet or dry therapy.
 To discover more about wet therapy and how it can help relieve your itchy, dry eczema quickly, check out our blog post: Our Eczema Trials: Wet Wrap Therapy.
-Alternatively, if you’re interested in trying dry wrapping, make sure to take a look at our blog post: Our Eczema Trials: Dry Wrapping.
+Alternatively, if you’re interested in trying dry wrapping, which can be easier and less messy, make sure to take a look at our blog post: Our Eczema Trials: Dry Wrapping.

 Many eczema sufferers who cannot get relief turn to light therapy, also known as phototherapy.
 In fact, this is the form of treatment recommended to pregnant women by Dr. Peter Lio.
 The most common type of phototherapy used to treat eczema is narrowband ultraviolet light.
 Essentially this light acts as natural sunlight that has displayed eczema healing abilities.